 Adaptation International was founded in 2010 with the specific focus of helping communities and organizations around the world build resilience to climate change related risks.

 In many ways, the resilience journey is just as important as destination.
 In our work with communities across the country, Adaptation International has developed and refined our individualized project and community engagement process.
 Our approach ensures that the right people are involved in the project from the beginning; and they have the appropriate opportunities to guide and contribute their knowledge and expertise to the project.
-This active engagement creates detailed assessments of a community’s valued resources that are most at risk, and adaptation strategies that are guided by community knowledge to identify effective leaders and actions.
+This active engagement creates detailed assessments of a community’s valued resources that are most at risk, and adaptation strategies that are effective because they are guided by community knowledge.

 Adaptation International has an exceptionally qualified team and recognized national experts on climate change resilience.